Toggle Menu

 Non-compliance with the accessibility regulations.

-- The same text is used for different links on some pages - this fails WCAG 2.1 techniques 1.1.1, 2.4.4 and 2.4.9.
-This will fixed as part of an upgrade to our content management system (CMS) by December 2024.
+• The same text is used for different links on some pages - this fails WCAG 2.2 techniques 1.1.1, 2.4.4 and 2.4.9.
+This will be fixed as part of our ongoing upgrade program and will be completed by December 2026.

-- The home page tab panel on the home page currently uses aria attributes that are no longer valid - this fails Home Pages - WCAG 1.3.1 Info and Relationships + WCAG 4.1.2 Name, Role, Value.
-We plan to fix this by December 2024.
+• The home page tab panel on the home page currently uses aria attributes that are no longer valid - this fails Home Pages - WCAG 2.2 - 1.3.1 Info and Relationships + 4.1.2 Name, Role, Value.
+We plan to fix this by December 2026.

 Disproportionate burden.